How to travel with camping gear

 If you are backpacking with all your camping gear, shop for a lightweight tent, a small stove and light sleeping equipment.
 Remember, the lighter your pack, the further you’ll go.

 To get properly organised you’ll need to practice before you leave.
-This means a lot of unpacking and packing at home, and maybe going on some test trips (how fun!).
+This means a lot of unpacking and packing at home, and maybe going on some test trips.

-Some tips to follow are to think about what order you will need things, and how often you’ll need to access them.
+Think about what order you will need things and how often you’ll need to access them.
 Your tent and sleeping gear you only need when you’re at camp, so these can stay near the bottom of your backpack.

-If you’re travelling as a couple or with friends, look at separating all of your gear between everyone.
+If you’re travelling as a couple or with friends, separate your gear between everyone.
 This helps keep the loads light, and you can delegate jobs to people for proper efficiency (for example one person carries the camping gear but doesn’t need to unpack during the day, but the other carries the light cooking gear and is happy to open up their pack for snacks, lunches, etc).

 Packing cells are a great way to keep all of your gear organised, as are compression sacks for making the volume of bulky items like sleeping bags smaller in your pack.

 By keeping yourself organised, camping is more efficient, easier to manage and of course more enjoyable!